gertjanvanzwieten/mvi/README.md

 ## installation

-Mvi does not have any dependencies other than Python3 and can be run directly from the repository.
-Alternatively it can be installed system wide using Python's setuptools:

-    python3 setup.py install

-Or in ~/.local/bin:

-    python3 setup.py install --user

-Mvi is also available on [pypi](https://pypi.org/project/mvi/) for installation via pip:
+Mvi is available on [pypi](https://pypi.org/project/mvi/) for installation via
+pip:

-    pip3 install mvi
+    $ pip3 install mvi

+Note that in externally managed environments (i.e. having Python packages installed via apt or similar) you may need to add `--break-system-packages` to step over pip's guard rails.